White House chief of staff Mark Meadows tests positive for coronavirus

 Meadows has for months openly brushed off the importance of wearing masks during the pandemic.
 On Election Day, Meadows visited the Trump campaign headquarters in Arlington, where he was photographed not wearing a mask.

 Meadows was also among those in the East Room of the White House when Trump gave remarks around 3 a.m.
 Wednesday to a crowd of about 150 of his top aides, donors and allies, as well as family members.
-During that event, Meadows worked the room and stood near Trump campaign adviser Corey Lewandowski, one of the few people there who was wearing a mask.
-Meadows was not wearing a mask.
+During that event, Meadows worked the room extensively, without a mask, speaking to dozens.
+He stood near Trump campaign adviser Corey Lewandowski, one of the few people there who was wearing a mask.

-Ben Williamson, a Meadows spokesman, could not be reached for comment.
-The White House declined to comment Friday night.
+Ben Williamson, a Meadows spokesman, could not be reached for comment Friday night.
+An administration official said contact tracing around Meadows’s diagnosis has been conducted but offered no further details.

+The same carelessness hurt Trump in the election, as the president trails Joe Biden in four of six battleground states where votes are still being counted.
+For months, Trump was criticized for publicly downplaying the dangers of the virus.
+Leading up to Election Day, polls showed that voters overwhelmingly trusted Biden over Trump when it came to handling the pandemic.

+After Trump was hospitalized for the coronavirus for four days in early October, some wondered if it would prompt the president to take the pandemic more seriously.
+Instead, Trump began boasting that he was “immune” to the virus, after having received experimental therapeutics.
+He also has in recent weeks declared that the United States was “rounding the corner” on the pandemic, as cases in the country exceed record highs.